 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Masoud Mohammadian|

 |2023||UC - Canberra, Bruce||Semester 1||06 February 2023||On-Campus||Dr Masoud Mohammadian|

 |2023||UC - Canberra, Bruce||Semester 1||06 February 2023||Online||Dr Masoud Mohammadian|

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||On-Campus||Dr Masoud Mohammadian|

 Connolly, T and Begg, C 2015, Database Systems: A practical approach to design, implementation and management,

 6th edition, Boston, Pearson Education

-The textbook can be borrowed from the UC library (link) or can be purchased at the University of Canberra bookshop School Locker
+The text book can be purchased at the University of Canberra bookshop.

 Submission of assessment items